Azure/WALinuxAgent/README.md

 The list of extensions which will be excluded from cgroups limits.
 This should be comma separated.

+#### __Protocol.EndpointDiscovery__

+_Type: String_
+_Default: dhcp_

+Determines how the agent will discover the [WireServer endpoint](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
+Agent will use DHCP by default to discover the WireServer endpoint, but if this setting is 'static' the agent will use the known WireServer address (168.63.129.16).
+Possible options are "dhcp" (default) or "static".

 ### Telemetry

 WALinuxAgent collects usage data and sends it to Microsoft to help improve our products and services.
 The data collected is used to track service health and